 Are you ready to graduate?
 It’s that time of year again where people are graduating from a variety of educational levels.
-I just attended a pre-school graduation and let me tell you, when all those littles threw their caps in the air, it was a sight to be seen.
-Graduation day is filled with anticipation, excitement and anxiety of the unknown ahead, perhaps not for the pre-schoolers, but others graduating.
-There are the congratulations, the parties and then the feeling of what’s next enters.
+I just attended pre-school graduation and let me tell you, when all those littles threw their caps in the air, it was a sight to be seen.
+Graduation day is filled with anticipation, excitement, and anxiety of the unknown ahead, perhaps not for the pre-schoolers, but for others graduating.
+There are the congratulations, the parties, and then the feeling of what’s next enters.

 So, whether you are graduating from high school, college, a job, or graduating from a relationship that wasn’t working, know each step is part of your overall journey and doesn’t define you as a success or a failure.
 Each chapter opening or closing allows you to take a deeper look at what is important in your life and move forward in LOVE.

 Moving forward, I invite you to graduate into your highest self by:

 Seeing every experience through a lens of LOVE; the good, the bad, and the ugly all offer you an opportunity to LOVE life bigger.